lidudu810/5008midterm/README.md

 For this analysis, I selected Python as my second language.
 The reason for this selection, other than it being a well-known language, is that it has built-in functions to assist with dynamic programming, such as lru_cache and cache in the built-in functools library.
 This allowed me to experiment with the built-in tools while also writing in a language designed for quick development and experimentation.

 ## Empirical Data & Discussion
+For all empirical results, I maxed out the time interval to 60 seconds.
+This allowed for execution of code in a timely manner, while still being able to run multiple iterations.
+The iterative and dynamic programming versions are much faster than the recursive versions.
+**Recursive Versions**

 ## Language Analysis